J. K. Institute of Applied Physics and Technology: Admission

 The department admits Under-Graduate students through Joint Entrance Examination Main conducted by National Testing Agency and Central Seat Allocation Board.
 Post-graduate (M.Tech) admission is through GATE.

 Avirbhav

 Avirbhav: Fiesta for Renaissance, the annual cultural and technical fest of the department, is welcomed by each student with immense eagerness.
 It is a carnival for the incredible talent dwelling in the college.
-The 5- day fest is inaugurated with a cause-oriented marathon followed by various sports, academic, formal and informal events that finally end in a spectacular cultural eve.
+The 5- day fest is inaugurated with a cause-oriented marathon followed by various sports, and academic, formal, and informal events that finally end in a spectacular cultural eve.
 The fest is autonomously organized by the students bringing in a great deal of sponsorship from several organizations.
-It lasts for some days and includes technology, programming, debate, dance, music, sports and other activities.
+It lasts for some days and includes technology, programming, debate, dance, music, sports, and other activities.